Difference Between Yeast and Fungus

 Fungi are not able to photosynthesize since they do not have chloroform.
 Hence, they grow on dead or decaying organic matter, giving them the necessary organic substances to survive.

-Fungi can be found almost anywhere in the world, and quite similar to yeasts, they usually have symbiotic relationships with plants and animals.
+Fungi can be found almost anywhere in the world, and quite similar to yeasts, they have symbiotic relationships with plants and animals.
 However, like yeasts, some fungi can also display parasitic behavior.

 The practical usage of fungi covers a lot of aspects.
 Some fungi, like mushrooms, are used as food items.
 Fungi are also used to create antibiotics and other medicinal substances.